 - making zucchini chips with a food dehydrator

-Remember these tips to store your squash for as long as possible over winter.
+Remember these tips to store your squash over winter for as long as possible.

-- Pick the squash when it is fully ripe and has turned a deep yellow or orange color.
+- Pick the squash when it is fully ripe and has turned yellow or orange.

 - Do not wash the squash before storing it, as this will shorten its shelf life.